Check out the latest advice, service disruptions, information and support about Coronavirus

 Building materials blocking the pavement are an obstruction to pedestrians and we are responsible for removing them.
 Mixing concrete or mortar is also an obstruction on the highway.

 Skip companies can apply for a licence for a domestic builders' skip to be placed on the road outside premises.
 It must not interfere with drainage, access to any manhole or apparatus of any kind.
-You can get more information on the builders' skips page.
+You can get more information on the Builders' skips page.

 Please tell us if you are planning any works in the highway.

 You will need a licence if you wish to place scaffolding on the road, pavement or verge outside your house, or if the scaffolding is likely to overhang the highway.
 Check that your contractor has this licence before the scaffolding is in place.
-You can get more information on our Scaffolding/hoardings webpage.
+You can get more information on our Scaffolding/hoardings page.

 We can serve a notice on the owners of trees and vegetation which overhang the highway requiring them to be cut back to provide the necessary clearance.
 Unless there is a traffic order in force limiting the size or height of vehicles that can use a particular road, there must be a vertical clearance of 17 feet (5.20m) for vehicles which use the highway to gain access.
 Pavements should have a vertical clearance of 2.1 metres.
 You can get more information on our Trees webpage.